subvertnormality/mosaic/README.md

 The Mute Root Note param allows you to silence the root note of a chord while allowing other chord notes to play.
 When enabled, any chord played on that step will omit its root note while still playing all other chord notes.
 This can be used to create more varied chord voicings and inversions.

+##### Fully Quantise Mask

+The Fully Quantise Mask param controls whether note masks on a step are fully quantized to the current scale, including scale degree and rotation adjustments.
+When enabled, note masks will be quantized to match the current scale's settings exactly.
+This can be used to override the global quantization settings on a per-channel or per-step basis, allowing for more precise control over how note masks interact with scale changes.

 ### Scale Editor

 Access the scale editor by pressing the second global menu button.